PixelIndieDev/AmmoBag/README.md

 # Ammo Bag
 A simple mod that allows you to reload the shotgun using shells stored inside a Belt Bag.
 No need to fumble with your belt bag in a pinch.

+This mod provides a nice quality of life tweak for frequent shotgun users.

 ![Preview gif showing the player reload using shells from a belt bag](https://github.com/PixelIndieDev/AmmoBag/blob/main/Docs/clipShowingThePlayerReload.gif?raw=true)

 ## Installation